raduvarga/raduvarga.com/_fundraisers/ua-midi-control.md

 - ua-midi-control-windows-version
 ---

-At the moment I am receiving many requests for future enhancements.
-I am always working on improvements for the App, but given my current workload I cannot deliver as quickly as I may like to.

-To speed up the development process, I've created separate fundraisers for a list of feature requested by users.
+Too see the complete list of feature requests or to submit a new one, click <a href="https://www.everforo.com/g/uamidicontrol/all/All/1/3" target="_blank"> HERE </a>.

+Based on the interest, I will include smaller features in upcoming updates.

+For more complex requests, I've created separate fundraisers, which usually act as a pre-order for that feature.
 When any of the feature fundraiser goals have been fully reached, they will be prioritized, implemented and released as soon as possible.
 The estimated time is described separately for each.
-Partial funding will also be taken into consideration.

-If you have any other feature requests, please post a new Topic <a href="https://www.everforo.com/g/uamidicontrol/all/All/1/3" target="_blank"> HERE </a>.